-How to Extend the 'Harvey Effect'
+How to Identify Serial Harassers in the Workplace

 Jessica Ladd, the company’s founder, built Callisto after extensive consultations with students who’d been frustrated by the process of reporting that they were sexually assaulted.
 It is already being used on campuses including Stanford, the University of Oregon, USC, and Pomona College.
 It offers three options to students: They can save time-stamped written accounts of a sexual assault; report the allegations electronically to campus authorities or police; or report the assault only if another victim names the same perpetrator.

 The intent is to increase reporting rates and identify repeat offenders.
-Its web site states, “15 percent of sexual assault survivors who opted into our matching system have been assaulted by the same perpetrator as another survivor in the system.”
+Its website states, “15 percent of sexual assault survivors who opted into our matching system have been assaulted by the same perpetrator as another survivor in the system.”

 Sooner or later, a similar approach will almost certainly be tested on workplace sexual harassment.
 Dozens of variations are possible.
 For example, imagine that a worker in most any industry could choose to report unwanted sexual behavior to a third-party sexual-harassment clearinghouse.